tgoldenberg/brn-gitbook/chapter_12_final_touches.md

 - Have you run the app on a local device?
 (See the appendix for more details on doing this)
 - Have you either removed or prevented all `console.log` statements from running?
 (This will really slow down the performance of your app in production if there are logs)
 - Have you checked the font sizes, layout, etc. on different screen widths and heights?
-(This is why it's
+(This is why it's a good idea to develop on a smaller screen size, like the iPhone 4s)
+- Have you refactored the styles?
+(Many times there is duplication of styles which can be refactored)

+Once we have gone through this checklist, we can start preparing our app for deployment.
+For iOS, this means creating a build, testing locally on your device, and then submitting to TestFlight.
+After testing with TestFlight you can then submit to the AppStore.
+For Android, this means creating a bundle, testing locally on the device, and then submitting to the Google Play store.
+We will cover these topics in the appendix.

+We hope you enjoyed building `Assemblies` with us.
+We hope that you learned new things about mobile app development, ranging from app design to API construction to user experience.
+Please contact us and let us know how `Assemblies` has helped you in your own project.
+We'd be glad to feature products that were influenced by it!